superfly/docs/flyctl/cmd/flyctl_secrets.md

-# _flyctl secrets_

-Manage app secrets

-### About

 Manage application secrets with the set and unset commands.

 Secrets are provided to applications at runtime as ENV variables.
-Names are case sensitive and stored as-is, so ensure names are appropriate for the application and vm environment.
+Names are case sensitive and stored as-is, so ensure names are appropriate for the application and VM environment.

-### Usage
+## Usage

 ~~~
 flyctl secrets [command] [flags]
 ~~~

-### Available Commands
+## Available Commands
 * [import](/docs/flyctl/secrets-import/)	 - Read secrets in name=value from stdin
 * [list](/docs/flyctl/secrets-list/)	 - Lists the secrets available to the app
 * [set](/docs/flyctl/secrets-set/)	 - Set one or more encrypted secrets for an app
 * [unset](/docs/flyctl/secrets-unset/)	 - Remove encrypted secrets from an app

-### Options
+## Options

 ~~~
   -a, --app string      App name to operate on